casouri/aweshell/README.md

+Note from casouri: This fork (master branch) is not going to follow Andy's master branch anymore.
+For the latest version please visit his page.

 # What is aweshell?

-I created `multi-term.el` and use it many years.
+Andy created `multi-term.el` and use it many years.

-Now I'm a big fans of `eshell`.
+Now he is a big fans of `eshell`.

-So I wrote `aweshell.el` to extend `eshell` with these features:
+So he wrote `aweshell.el` to extend `eshell` with these features:

 1. Create and manage multiple eshell buffers.
 2. Add some useful commands, such as: clear buffer, toggle sudo etc.